Quarter End Preparation Guide

 The resulting transaction or pay adjustment can differ from the overall liability adjustment when funds have already been sent to the agency and cannot be refunded directly to the employer.

-- If Check still holds the funds for a given tax and they exceed the amount due, Check can refund the employer.
+- If Check still holds the funds for a given tax and they exceed the amount due, Check will refund the employer.

 - If Check no longer holds the funds, the amount will be over-reported on the return so that the agency can process a refund.

-To do this, first navigate to the balancing payroll in Console (which you can do by searching for the payroll ID in the search bar, or by navigating to Payrolls for the company and selecting the balancing payroll for the quarter).
+To access this breakdown, first navigate to the balancing payroll in Console (which you can do by searching for the payroll ID in the search bar, or by navigating to Payrolls for the company and selecting the balancing payroll for the quarter).
 Then, open the “…” menu in the upper right and select Export payroll journal.
+Console will automatically generate either a Preview report or the Payroll journal, based on whether the balancing payroll has been approved.

 Understanding the root cause of tax variances